 The right talent is critical for business success.
 Your people deliver insight, innovation, and the skills you need to succeed.
 However, if you cannot attract the right candidates, it becomes impossible to grow and move forward.
+Learning and development (L&D) should be part of your organization’s culture.
+This ensures you’re recruiting and developing the right talent.

 L&D and Employers of Choice

 Why does L&D matter when it comes to recruitment?
 It all comes down to understanding what today’s employees are looking for.
 Again, they’re not seeking “a job”.
-They want to work with a company that offers them a future, and not one marked by stagnation.
+They want to work with a company that offers them a future and not one marked by stagnation.
 Today’s workers want an employer that will support them now and provide them with opportunities to grow and develop.
 They crave challenges, expect support, and will settle for nothing less.

 Your learning and development initiative is one way that you can provide the support they’re seeking while speaking directly to their ability to improve themselves professionally and personally.